vietanhdev/sagemaker-yolo-terraform/README.md

-# 🚀 MLflow YOLO Platform - Dual Deployment Architecture
+# 🚀 SageMaker MLflow YOLO Platform - Dual Deployment Architecture

 **NOTE:** This is a WORK-IN-PROCESS.